vttale/serve-stale/README.md

    client response timer has elapsed, the resolver SHOULD then check its cache to see whether there is expired data that would satisfy the request.
-If so, it adds that data to the response message and SHOULD set the TTL of each expired record in the message to 1 second.
+If so, it adds that data to the response message and SHOULD set the TTL of each expired record in the message to 30 seconds.
 The response is then sent to the client while the resolver continues its attempt to refresh the data.
-1 second was chosen because historically 0 second TTLs have been problematic for some implementations.
-It not only sidesteps those potential problems with no practical negative consequence, it would also rate limit further queries from any client that is honoring the TTL, such as a forwarding resolver.
+30 second was chosen because historically 0 second TTLs have been problematic for some implementations, and similarly very short TTLs could lead to congestive collapse as TTL-respecting clients rapidly try to refresh.
+   30 seconds not only sidesteps those potential problems with no practical negative consequence, it would also rate limit further queries from any client that is honoring the TTL, such as a forwarding resolver.

    The maximum stale timer is used for cache management and is independent of the query resolution process.
 This timer is